 Common Agriculture Policy in European Union

-COMMON AGRUCULTURE POLICY IN EUINTRODUCTION
+COMMON AGRUCULTURE POLICY IN EU

 The Common Agricultural Policy (CAP) is comprised of a set of rules and mechanisms, which regulate the production, trade and processing of agricultural products in the European Union (EU), with attention being focused increasingly on rural development.